Iowa storm updates: Latest info on recovery efforts in the Cedar Rapids area, Aug. 21

-Here is the latest news on recovery efforts, cleanup, shelters opening and more in the Cedar Rapids area for Thursday, Aug.
+Here is the latest news on recovery efforts, cleanup, shelters opening and more in the Cedar Rapids area for Friday, Aug.
 21. The Gazette staff will update this with new information as it becomes available.
+Check here for weekend updates, Aug.
+22-23.

 » WHERE TO FIND FOOD AND WATER: List of food and ice distribution sites, and free meals being served